 - International Pelvic Pain Society (IPPS)’s Find a (Pelvic) Medical Provider Directory

 - The Wood Cutter Stories, on “sharpening your axe”

 Related Birthful episodes:

-- Setting up Your Postpartum Support, with Michelle Peterson
+- Setting Up Your Postpartum Support, with Michelle Peterson

 - Will You Shower During Postpartum?, with Lisa Chin

-- Hormones After Birth, Dr. Jolene Brighten
+- Hormones After Birth, with Dr. Jolene Brighten

 - Postpartum Doulas, with Jackie Kelleher

 - Taking Care of You, with Mar Oscategui

 - Healing Your Birth Story, with Pam England